j3k0/cordova-plugin-purchase/doc/api.md

  - `APPROVED`: purchase approved by server
  - `FINISHED`: purchase delivered by the app (see [Finish a Purchase](#finish-a-purchase))
  - `OWNED`: purchase is owned (only for non-consumable and subscriptions)
+ - `DOWNLOADING` purchased content is downloading (only for non-consumable)
+ - `DOWNLOADED` purchased content is downloaded (only for non-consumable)

 #### Notes